AdamFrieden/AdamPortal/DevLog.md

 Navigated to the [AWS Console](https://us-east-1.console.aws.amazon.com/console/home?region=us-east-1)

+* Find S3 and create a new general purpose bucket
+  * Note that the bucket name needs to match the expected url (quirk of S3 as static site host?)
-Find S3 and create a new general purpose bucket.
-You will need to uncheck "Block Public Access settings for this bucket" (this needs to be publicly accessible)
+* Uncheck "Block Public Access settings for this bucket" - bucket needs to be publicly accessible.

-Under properties for that bucket, enable static website hosting.
+* Enable static website hosting (under properties)

-Then under permissions, add a bucket policy (note that this only grants GetObject action)
+* Add a bucket policy to grant GetObject permission
 ```
 {
     "Version": "2012-10-17",